LeoBlanchette/biblical_cosmology_ai_assisted/5_sun_and_moon_table.md

 | 12    | 4                 | 4                 | 4                  | 4                  | 10        | 8           | Fully Illuminated, 14 parts | 30                    | Adjusts for remaining days             |

-This combined table and the additional notes provide a comprehensive overview of the sun and moon's journeys, offering insights that bridge ancient wisdom with contemporary understanding.

----

-How does this look?
-Ready for any further adjustments or additions? 🌙✨